BojanKV/ha-noaa-space-weather/feeder/README.md

 1. `pip install -r requirements.txt`
 2. `sudo apt-get install redis-server`
 3. `sudo systemctl enable --now redis-server`
+4. Start the systemd services.
+Examples are provided in `systemd/`

 ## Run

-The lat/lon range is used to pick the region of the planet for generating statistics, for example your home state.
-To
+The lat/lon range is used to pick the region of the planet for generating GloTEC statistics.
+For example, your home state.

 ```shell
 LAT_RANGE_MIN=<lower range for lat bounding box> \